 - Start in a high plank position and lower your chest toward the floor in a slow and controlled fashion until your chest touches the floor.

-- Land your knees on the floor and go back in a high plank position, and repeat.
+- Land your knees on the floor, go back in a high plank position, and repeat.

-The pseudo pushup is an advanced calisthenic exercise for arms and chest muscle development.
-It also improves balance and muscle coordination.
+The pseudo pushup is an advanced calisthenics exercise for arms and chest muscle development.

 - Place your hands underneath your stomach with your fingers facing forward.